Five Pieces of Paper

 Stories my Hungarian grandmother refused to tell me and other family tales.

 This show was created in response to the 2017 Charlottesville riots at the University of Virginia by Moti, the grandson of a Holocaust survivor.
 Moti reveals lessons learned from his Hungarian grandmother who began her life’s journey in a village in Hungary, survived the Holocaust, and eventually settled in a small town in Israel.
-Told as a personal love narrative, this emotional rollercoaster unfolds through acting, Yiddish song, puppetry, storytelling, and baking.
+Told as a personal love narrative, this emotional rollercoaster unfolds through acting, Yiddish song, puppetry, storytelling, and on-stage baking.
 This spiritual ritual is meant to reveal and heal the trauma of Moti’s familial past.